 - a.
-Grantee will be required to record a note, deed of trust and restrictive covenants during the construction phase prior to requesting any draws. - b.
+Recipient shall execute a note and record a fully and accurately executed deed of trust and restrictive covenants during the construction phase prior to requesting any draws. - b.
 Final legal documents including a grant note, deed of trust and restrictive covenants must be recorded at time of final closing.
 A copy of all recorded final legal documents must be submitted to THDA within 30 days of final closing.